Senior Lecturer in Finance

-Full Time: £13,000
+Full Time: £15,200

 For questions regarding study and admissions please contact us:

-This programme is aligned to key investment and risk management professional qualifications.
+Our university finance course is aligned to key investment and risk management professional qualifications.
 Application for CFA Institute Affiliation is in process.

 In addition, teaching on this programme will be enriched by the latest research in finance that is linked strongly with practitioner application of concepts, including corporate responsibility, regulation, and policy-guiding practice.